The Art of Wearing Hats

 Hats speak louder than all your other clothes - so always wear your best hat.
 Once you've owned a few hats, you start to realise that you get what you pay for.
 In the old days, your hat was always the best you could afford.
 They would last well, and always look good - it was worth it.
 Living in the consumer age that is harder to understand.
 Beautiful quality and elegant design are self-evident with hats, as it is with shoes and glasses.
 Most people are disappointed by their hats, and feel they don't look good in them, because they have never worn a good one.
 A one size fits all from the surf shop is exceptionally unlikely to inspire you.
 So look around, see what the hats look like on others, and buy the best you can afford, you will never regret it.

 Wearing a poorly fitted hat looks terrible.
 If it is too big, it will flop down on your ears and you will look like a child playing dress-ups.
 Too small, and it will rise up onto the top of your head, like in a comedy skit, making you appear simple and foolish.
 In both situations, the hat will fly off in any wind and chasing your hat, is downright annoying.
 Think carefully with the sizing, and take your time getting it right.
-I am pedantic about it, especially online, so check out my other blog posts.
+I am pedantic about it, especially online.
 When done correctly it makes all the difference to your great hat experience.

 Hats are the best excuse in the world to wear feathers.
 Exquisite, powerful and exceedingly beautiful they are the oldest form of headwear.
 They give your hat warmth and character.
 Whether it is a fine arrow, colourful flourish or a simple barb.
 There is a whole universe of expression just in the subtlety of a feather.
 Living in a rainforest full of parrots, I find feathers every day (cockatoo, owl, kookaburra, king parrot, rosella and magpies).
 I slide them into my hat and gift them to the people.
 One of the joys of being hatmaker, is you get to gift beautiful things.